Tutorial: one blueprint → UI + API you own

 4 lines

-The scaffold is normal, owned Go laid out at the module root:
+The scaffold is normal, owned Go — a flat package main at the module root:

-no DO NOT EDIT header because they're yours to edit and commit.
+short and carry no DO NOT EDIT header, because they're yours to edit

 13 lines